 The Stourbridge branch line has been the source of much curiosity since 1879.
-The ¾ -mile line linking Junction and Town was built because the Old Worse and Worse (otherwise known as the Oxford Worcester and Wolverhampton Railway) didn’t bring the line close enough to Stourbridge town centre.
+The ¾ -mile line linking Junction and Town was built because the Oxford, Worcester & Wolverhampton Railway (the original builders/operator) didn’t bring the line close enough to Stourbridge town centre.
 (The Junction station is actually in Oldswinford).

 Plenty has been written about the history of the (supposedly) shortest branch line in Europe, but today it is flourishing under the operation of the “Stourbridge Shuttle”, continuing the town’s proud railway history with innovative “Parry People Mover” Railcars.

 I earn my keep driving the service, so if you want to know a bit more about the operation, read on!

 The Railcars are Class 139 in railway parlance, and we have the only 2 operational examples.
 They wear London Midland livery and the staff wear London Midland uniforms.
 It’s a London Midland (LM) service, but behind the scenes, it is operated by the UK’s smallest Train Operating Company – Pre Metro Operations Ltd, under contract to LM.